 4.1 Response rates to mailshots vary widely.

 - The average response rate to direct mail is 4%, according to the Direct Marketing Association (DMA, see 10).
 But a personalised and targeted mailshot to your ten best customers, making them a good offer, could result in a 100% response rate (they all reply) and even a 100% conversion rate (they all place an order).

 4.2 Timing is important.

 - At what times of the year, month or week will customers be most interested in your product?

-- For most businesses, the best time to receive a mailshot is midweek - when they are not too busy - and not just before or after a holiday.
+- For most businesses, the best time to receive a mailshot is midweek - when they are not too busy.

 4.3 Experiment before investing in any mailshots, to find out what works.

-- Results from one section of a list should scale up if you have made sure it is representative of the list as a whole.
+- Results from one section of a list should scale up if it is representative of the list as a whole.